tr7200/Patent-text-similarity-and-venture-backed-innovation/test/README.md

 # Tests

-Regression tests for the prediction object are here, as well as the data for those tests.
+Tests for the prediction objects are here, as well as the data for those tests.
+Additional tests for the cosine similarity calculation script may be added here.